ubports/ubports-installer/README.md

 **Snap:**

 1. Open a terminal
-2. Run `sudo snap install ubports-installer --edge --devmode` to install
+2. Run `sudo snap install ubports-installer --beta` to install
+3. Run `sudo snap connect ubports-installer:raw-usb` to hook up the interface
-3. Run `ubports-installer` or select the icon in your application list to start the program
+4. Run `ubports-installer` or select the icon in your application list to start the program

 **Deb:**

 1. Download the latest deb from https://github.com/ubports/ubports-installer/releases
 2. Open the deb package with your software installation tool and follow the on-screen instructions
-3. Launch the program from your application list.
+3. Launch the program from your application list

 **Appimage:**